cryptoxpress/cryptoxpress_docs_external/docs/trading/spot_trading/orders.md

 ### Stop-Limit Orders: Your Secret Weapon in Crypto Trading Precision!

 A stop-limit order is a trading tool with two key prices: a stop price and a limit price.
 It allows you to specify your desired profit threshold or the maximum price you're willing to pay or lose in a trade.
 When the market reaches the trigger price, the order automatically converts into a limit order and is executed at or better than the limit price you've set.
 This way, you have control over your trade's outcomes.

-### Mastering Trading Strategy: The Power of OCO Orders – When One Cancels the Other!

-### Stay Ahead with Trailing Stops: Your Secret to Secure Profits!